Assistant Professor of Japanese

 Harb is currently writing a book about the 19th century Japanese Buddhist literati nun poet/painter/potter/calligrapher, Otagaki Rengetsu (1790-1875).

-Harb has served on the Committee for Academic Standing as well as the Film Studies Advisory Committee.
+Harb has served on the Committee for Academic Standing, and is currently a member of the Connecticut College Fulbright Selection Committee, the Environmental Model Committee, the Foreign Language Caucus and the Film Studies Advisory Committee.

 In addition to her scholarly pursuits, Harb enjoys playing the violin and listening to music of all kinds, cooking and eating (mostly eating) healthy meals, shodo (Japanese brush penmanship), capoeira, learning Arabic and playing with her son Kinan.